Epitalon Peptide Guide: Benefits, Dosing & What to Know

 How Epitalon Compares

 And melatonin supplements?
 Totally different approach.
 With melatonin pills, you’re adding a hormone from outside at a fixed dose.
 With Epitalon, you’re enhancing your own production.
-Your pineal gland releases melatonin when it should, in response to actual biological signals.
+Your pineal gland releases melatonin when it should, in response to actual signals.
 More physiological, at least in theory.

 Stacking with Other Peptides

 Epitalon + BPC-157 is probably the most common stack.
 Longevity plus healing.
 Run them during the same period, different injection sites.
+I did this my second cycle.

 Related: GLOW Peptide Benefits & Dosage Guide (a popular blend combining GHK-Cu, BPC-157, and TB-500)